 Online Trainings

-The ICAAP has resources on Coordinating Care Trainings including a variety of online trainings through EITP available for registration at https://go.illinois.edu/EITPonline, such as the following:
+Online trainings through EITP are available for registration at https://go.illinois.edu/EITPonline, such as the following:

 The Importance and Outcomes of Early Intervention for Infants and Toddlers with Disabilities and their Families